memberful/authenticated-plugin-updates/README.md

-# authenticated-plugin-updates
+# Authenticated plugin updates for WordPress
-Component for authenticating commercial WordPress plugin updates with Memberful.
+This component helps you sell commercial WordPress plugins with Memberful.
+Add this component to your plugin and use it to authenticate and approve access before performing an automatic WordPress plugin update.